 - Students in face-to-face classroom instruction.

-How mandatory testing works
+How routine testing works

 - Every two weeks, these students will have a 48-hour window to schedule their test.